Technology & Development

 Side Projects, GitHub, and Other Evidence

-My GitHub is mostly a mix of experiments, utilities, half-finished ideas, over-finished ideas, and the occasional thing that solved a real problem because I was too annoyed to do it manually twice.
+My GitHub is still a mix of experiments, utilities, half-finished ideas, over-finished ideas, and the occasional thing that solved a real problem because I was too annoyed to do it manually twice.

 Some projects are practical.